Desiree Akhavan: Early life and education

-Akhavan was born in New York City in 1984.
-Akhavan has stated in interviews she now identifies as American.
+Akhavan was born in Manhattan, New York in 1984.
+She has stated in interviews she now identifies as American.
 Her father has not returned to Iran since the 1980s, though Akhavan occasionally visited family overseas as a child.
 As a child, Akhavan lived in New Jersey before her family moved to Rockland County, New York.
-As a commuting student, Akhavan attended the Horace Mann School, an independent prep school in The Bronx.
+As a commuting student, she attended the Horace Mann School, an independent prep school in The Bronx.

 Akhavan has attributed her first experiences with American culture through watching TV shows and films.
 She began writing plays when she was 10 years old and began acting in plays at 13 years old.

 Akhavan studied Film and Theatre at Smith College, a women's college in Northampton, Massachusetts, where she was "a bit of a loner".
 After graduating in 2007, she studied film directing as a graduate student at New York University's Tisch School of the Arts.
 She also spent a year studying abroad at Queen Mary, University of London.

 Career

 Akhavan made her first short film Two Drink Minimum while studying in London as a graduate student.
 In 2010, she wrote and directed the short film Nose Job.

 Akhavan has regularly appeared in her own work following her writing, directing, and acting in the lesbian-themed web series The Slope.
 She and Ingrid Jungermann, her creative partner, were named to Filmmakers 25 New Faces of Independent Film in 2012.
 The series premiered in 2011.

 She plays a writing student in season 4 of Girls.
 The role was offered to her after Lena Dunham and Jenni Konner saw her film Appropriate Behaviour.

 In 2014, Akhavan's film Appropriate Behavior, in which she plays an alternative version of herself, premiered at the Sundance Film Festival.
 The film was first written as her senior thesis paper as a graduate student at New York University.
-Although it is inspired by personal events in Akhavan's life, such as the break up of her first lesbian relationship, she has asserted that the film is not autobiographical.
+Although it is inspired by personal events in Akhavan's life, such as the break up of her first same-sex relationship, she has asserted that the film is not autobiographical.
 That year, she was also selected for the Sundance Institute's Episodic Story Lab for her pilot script Switch Hitter.

 In 2015, Akhavan was the President of the Queer Palm jury at the Cannes Film Festival.

 She has stated she draws inspiration from people such as Todd Solondz and Noah Baumbach.

 Channel 4 commissioned a sitcom called The Bisexual to be written, directed by and starring Akhavan.
-It aired on October 10, 2018 in the U.K. and on November 16, 2018 in the U.S. The sitcom explores misconceptions of bisexuality.
+It aired on October 10, 2018, in the U.K. and on November 16, 2018, in the U.S. The sitcom explores misconceptions of bisexuality.
 In an interview with UK's Bazaar, she said, "To me that was the perfect way to handle bisexuality, through the lens of a lesbian."